 - First check the fuses.
-If they are intact, find out whether the electricity of your neighbour or neighbouring houses is working. - If the electricity is out from a larger area, the problem is already known and actions to fix it have started.
+If they are intact, find out whether the electricity of your neighbour or neighbouring houses is working. - If the power is out from only you, you can contact the property-specific electricity centre.
+Securitas, 020 4912720, is in charge of the property-specific electricity duty centre. - If the electricity is out from a larger area, the problem is already known and actions to fix it have started.
 Most electricity suppliers have a taped recording of the malfunction on its fault service number, which will give information on the blackout situation in your area. - When the electricity comes back but acts unusually, for example the lights burn brighter or dimmer than usual, the reason might a break in the electricity network's neutral wire.
 This can result in equipment damage, fire and, in the worst case, the risk of electric shock.
 In such situations, switch off the electricity from the main switch and call your electricity supplier's fault emergency number. - When a power cut lasts longer, prepare yourself with warm clothes, especially in the winter, and home storage supplies.
 Instructions regarding home storage supplies can be found in the appendices.